 “Here’s a good Motto to live by for the bride and groom [and beyond]: We are a work in progress with a lifetime contract.”
 (Phyllis Koss)

 Amen?
 I think so.
-Too many couples think that the ultimate goal of getting married is to walk down the aisle, say our “I do’s” to each other.
+Too many couples think that the ultimate goal of getting married is to walk down the aisle, and say our “I do’s” to each other.
 And then we think we will walk hand-in-hand together for the rest of our lives.
 That may GET us married, but that won’t help us to stay married.
-(The divorce statistics show us all too well.)
+(The divorce statistics shows this all too well.)
 And even if we stay married, that doesn’t mean that we have a marriage that is “good” —especially by God’s standards where we reveal and reflect the love of Christ to each other and to those around us.

 Concerning Newlyweds and Beyond

 “Marriage may be ‘made in heaven’ in the original.
 But the whole deal is more like one of those kits, which come knocked down for putting together.
 It will take some gluing here, sanding rough spots there, and hammering a bit now.
 It will take filing down the scratches on this side, planning a bit on that side, and carving a piece.
 Plus, it takes bending this section slightly, varnishing, and backing off for a frequent look.
 There is also dusting, waxing, and polishing, until at last what you have is a thing of beauty and a joy forever.”

 What’s sad is that too many of us bail out before we get to the “beauty” part of marriage.
 Steve and I almost did that years ago.
 When times get really tough, it’s tempting to say, “I’ve had enough!”